konrad/Introduction_to_the_Unix_Shell_for_biologists/README.md

-# Introduction to the Unix Shell for biologists
+## Introduction to the Unix Shell for biologists

-The basic of how to use the Unix Shell as an enviroment to analyse with biological data.
+The basics of how to use the Unix Shell as an enviroment to analyse biological data.